-To investigate how much participants bid in Vickrey, we use a structural approach based on Hypothesis 2, which is based on the fact that bidding one's true valuation is a weakly dominant strategy.
+We now explore the second dimension of bidding strategy, how much to bid on a package.
+To investigate how much participants bid on a package in a Vickrey auction, we use a structural approach based on Hypothesis 2, which proposes that bidding one's true valuation is a weakly dominant strategy.
 To test this hypothesis, we use an OLS regression with clustering at the individual level.
 In the first specification, we use Bid as the dependent variable, and Value as the only independent variable.
 We do not include a constant because of the theoretical prediction.
-In the second specification, we add Auction, Cumulative Profit, $D{AB}$ and $D{HS}$ as independent variables.
-The variable Auction denotes the number of auctions in a session, thus it captures the learning effect, if any.
-For each specification, we run two-sided Wald tests of the null hypothesis of bids being equal to values against the alternative hypothesis of bids not equal to values.
-Results are presented in Table 5.
+In the second specification, we add Auction, Cumulative Profit, D{AB} and D{HS} as independent variables.
+The variable Auction denotes the number of auctions in a session.
+Thus, this variable captures any learning effect.
+For each specification, we run two-sided Wald tests of the null hypothesis of bids being equal to values against the alternative hypothesis of bids not being equal to values.
+The results are presented in Table 5.

-Table 5 indicates that, on average, bidders underbid, rather than overbid.
-In specification (1), the coefficient for Value is 0.962, which is rather close to truthful preference revelation.
-To classify bidders, we repeat the first specification in Table 5 for each bidder.
+The results in Table 5 indicate that, on average, bidders tend to underbid, rather than overbid, in Vickrey auctions.
+In specification (1), the coefficient for Value is 0.962, which is close to truthful preference revelation.
+In a similar regression conducted by Isaac and James (2000), the coefficient for Value is 0.95 and not statistically different from one.13 To classify bidders, we repeat the first specification in Table 5 for each bidder.
 We then perform the Wald test for the null hypothesis that the coefficient on Value is 1 and subsequently classify bidders into the following groups.